Dimfred/json_ext/README.md

 ## TODOs

-- [ ] fix the edge case for variants
+- [X] fix the edge case for variants
-- [ ] improve the counting of the supplied members, currently done at runtime, but all this information is available at compile time
+- [X]  no counting done anymore ~~improve the counting of the supplied members, currently done at runtime, but all this information is available at compile time~~
 - [X] improve the serialization interface, it is possible to supply just a one dimensional array as in: `(int, a)(int, b)` instead of `((int, a))((int b))`